Medicare Enrollment

 Enrolling in Medicare is an easy two-step process.
 However, it may take more than one month for the entire application process to be completed.
 For best results, we recommend applying for Medicare three months before your 65th birthday.

-Step 1 — Sign up for Medicare.
+Step 1 — Sign up for Medicare

 Apply for Medicare three months before your 65th birthday so there is no delay in Medicare coverage.

-To enroll in Medicare, visit your local Social Security Administration office or call Social Security toll-free at 800‑772‑1213.
-If you are enrolling in both Medicare Parts A & B, you can also complete your Medicare application online at www.ssa.gov.
-(If you are not eligible for premium-free Part A and are enrolling in Part-B only, you must visit or call Social Security to enroll.)
+If you are enrolling in both Medicare Parts A & B, you can complete your Medicare application online at www.ssa.gov.
+If you are not eligible for premium-free Part A and are enrolling in Part B-only, you must visit your local Social Security Administration office or call Social Security toll-free at 800-772-1213 to enroll.
+If you visit your local office, find out which documents to bring with you to your appointment.

-Step 2 — Send proof of Medicare Enrollment to STRS Ohio.
+Step 2 — Send proof of Medicare Enrollment to STRS Ohio

 Once you enroll in Medicare, you must provide proof of Medicare enrollment to STRS Ohio by submitting your Medicare information through your Online Personal Account.
 (Your Medicare information can be found on your Medicare card.)
 To submit your information: